sabinavam1/Text-Analysis-Project/instructions.md

 Notice: If you receive `Resource vader_lexicon not found` error when using `nltk`, you need to enter `python` in **Command Prompt** (or `python3` in **Terminal** on macOS), then enter `import nltk` and `nltk.download('vader_lexicon')` in Python interactive shell.

-If you perform some natural language processing, you may be able to say something interesting about the text you harvested from the web.
-For instance, if you listen to a particular Twitter hashtag on a political topic, can you gauge the mood of the country by looking at the sentiment of each tweet that comes by in the stream?
-Which of recent movies received most negative reviews?
-There are tons of cool options here!

 If you perform natural language processing, you can draw interesting insights from text data collected from the web.
-For instance, if you listen to a particular Twitter hashtag on a political topic, can you gauge the mood of the country by looking at the sentiment of each tweet that comes by in the stream?
-Which of recent movies received most negative reviews?
+For instance, if you monitor a specific subreddit related to a political topic, you can gauge the sentiment of the community by analyzing the text of each post and comment.
+Similarly, you can analyze discussions on subreddits dedicated to movies to identify which recent movies have received the most negative reviews.
 There are tons of cool options here!

 ### Text Similarity